CodingAbdullah/Abdullah-Medium-Demos/README.md

 # Abdullah-Medium-Demos
-A repository containing code for demos published in Medium
+A repository containing code for demos published to Medium.